All Episodes

 And so in the short term, I think that will definitely happen.

-Because ultimately, when cops use those measures, it's because they're overwhelmed, it's because they're outnumbered, it's because they need to get things under control.
+Because ultimately, when cops use those measures, it's because they're overwhelmed.

-I mean, the city of Portland gave the feds a code violation for boarding up the windows.
+So it's like, yeah, the National Guard is a no-brainer because obviously Portland police, I mean, the city of Portland gave the feds a code violation for boarding up the windows.

-So there's like it's clearly they're antagonistic to the feds at this point.
+So there's like, it's clearly they're antagonistic to the feds at this point.

 And it's the same thing as 2020.

-I mean, people Jenny literally the Chaz took place in Seattle because from the governor Insley on down to Mayor Durkin wanted to put their thumb in the eye of Trump and get the national attention of I'm the Democratic politician who's standing up to fascism and this is Orange Man bad.
+I mean, people, Jenny, literally the Chaz took place in Seattle because from the governor Inslee on down to Mayor Durkin wanted to put their thumb in the eye of Trump and get the national attention of, I'm the Democratic politician who's standing up to fascism.

 And so look at me.